dellius-alexander/Pattern-Based-Design/SecretManagement/README.md

 parties.
 This can help to reduce the risk of secrets being compromised and can help protect the security and integrity of your systems.

-This `SecretManager` class stores secrets in a `HashMap` with a string key and a generic value.
+This `SecretManager` class stores secrets in a `KeyStore` with a generic key and a generic value.
 The `addSecret` method allows you to add a secret to the SecretManager, and the `getSecret` method allows you to retrieve a secret by its key.